The Parable Of The Good Samaritan Explained

 How can you live generously for the benefit of those around you?

-The good Samaritan meaning is a challenge for us to evaluate our lives and see how we are loving our neighbors.
-Are we love our neighbors as ourselves?
+The Parable of The Good Samaritan is a challenge for us to evaluate our lives and see how we are loving our neighbors.
+Do we love our neighbors as ourselves?
 The good Samaritan did just that.
 May we go and do likewise.